raspberrypilearning/club-mentoring/en/step_3.md

 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

-Code Clubs offer so much more for young people than learning to create with code.
+Code Clubs offer so much more for young people than just learning to create with code.
 With the support of mentors, **creators develop a wide range of skills**.
 Young people learn:

 + Confidence with technology
 + Communication and teamwork